chen4119/sambal.dev/pages/docs/core/router.md

 pages/blogs/blog1.md -> "/blogs/blog1"
 ```

 Supported File types are markdown, json, yaml or image files.
 The content of the file is the schema.org main entity of the page.
-For example, pages/blogs/blog.md might have this content
+For example, if pages/blogs/blog.md has this content

 ```markdown
 ---